 We have also structured exit fees across certain of our portfolio investments to be received upon the future exit of those investments.
 Exit fees are payable upon the exit of a debt security.
-These fees are to be paid to us upon the sooner to occur of any of the following debt exit events: (i) a sale of the borrower or substantially all of the assets of the borrower, (ii) the maturity date of the loan, or (iii) the date when full prepayment of the loan occurs.
-The receipt of such fees is contingent upon the occurrence of one of the debt exit events listed above for each of the investments.
+These fees are to be paid to us upon the sooner to occur of (i) a sale of the borrower or substantially all of the assets of the borrower, (ii) the maturity date of the loan or (iii) the date when full prepayment of the loan occurs.
+The receipt of such fees is contingent upon the occurrence of one of the events listed above for each of the investments.
 A percentage of these fees is included in net investment income over the life of the loan.
-As of December 31, 2011, we had structured \$6.3 million in aggregate exit fees across 9 portfolio investments upon the future exit of those investments.
+As of March 31, 2012, we had structured \$6.4 million in aggregate exit fees across 9 portfolio investments upon the future exit of those investments.